jennapederson/automating-cicd-on-aws-with-github-actions/content/03_create_flask_app/_index.md

 Save the file.

-## 4. Create the requirements.txt file
+## 4. Update the requirements.txt file

 The `requirements.txt` file contains dependencies for `app.py`.
 In this file, add the flask requirement: